Explore Japan on foot

 It is Rediscover Tours belief that traveling to a foreign culture should be more than just “seeing the sights”, it should also be about connecting to the culture and the people.
 The sights are very important but one needs to know about the culture that created them to truly appreciate them.
 We also believe that it is our responsibility to create a situation where destinations of cultural significance can be economically preserved.
 Funds acquired through tourism are needed to maintain these sights though we realize that too many tourists and large groups can also destroy them.
 Our tours are organized into smaller groups which make it possible to use mass transportation instead of large tour buses.
 This allows guests to interact with the Japanese people, and decreases pollution.
 Smaller groups also allow us to use family run lodging, restaurants and artisans.
 Patronizing local businesses means the money spent will stay local and be used to preserve the destination.
 The tour leaders we contract with are often locals who not only know the history and landscape of the area but also have a vast network which can only be created by living in or near the area.
 Destinations are off the beaten path and include rural communities as well as cities.
 They are chosen to show many different sides of Japan.

 We seek to support local family businesses and to help create an economic situation where culturally significant and historical artifacts, buildings and cultures can be preserved and maintained.
 This is accomplished by staying at Japanese inns (ryokans and minshuku), and taking guests to destinations they may otherwise not be able to get to on their own.
-An example of this is Ieshima Island in the Seto Inland Sea.
-This small fishing island is about 30 minutes by ferry from Himeji Port.
-Another example is Kameoka, a small town just west of Kyoto city where guests can experience a slower pace and local artisans.
+An example of this is Kameoka, a small town just west of Kyoto city where guests can experience a slower pace, see rural Japan and visit local artisans.
 We also visit locations that require the support of tourism in order to maintain their historical buildings.
 Without tourism the cost of maintaining these sites would be simply impossible.

 We use public transportation as much as possible and travel in smaller groups.
 The smaller groups are less destructive than large groups and are easier to manage and more interesting for our guests.